xsdk-project/MathPackagesTraining2023/_lessons/multidim_rosenbrock_tao/lesson.md

 4. Try running the problem in parallel with `mpiexec -n <# of processes> ./multidim_rosenbrock ...`.
 Why does running in parallel slow the solution down at small problem sizes?
 How large should the problem be to observe a speedup in parallel runs?
   * Repeat Activity 4 with different TAO algorithms.
 Are the break-even points in size vs. performance the same?
 <br>

-5. ADVANCED: Add bound constraints to the problem!
-You must first create two vectors of the same size/distribution as the solution vector using `VecDuplicate()`.
-You can then set these vectors to be equal to the lower and upper bound values using `VecSet()`.
-Once defined, these vectors can be given to the TAO solver as bound constraints using the [`TaoSetVariableBounds()`][6] interface.
+5. ADVANCED: Play with bound and equality constraints!
+You can change their definitions in the code and restrict the solution.
+Unconstrained Rosenbrock is a globally convex problem with a single unique solution.
+Different constraint definitions can make it a multi-modal solution with multiple local minima.
+Which one you converge to depends on the starting point.

 {::options parse_block_html="true" /}
 <div style="border: solid #8B8B8B 2px; padding: 10px;">